mojaray2k/node-testing-application-boilerplate/README.md

 # Nadia’s Garden Restaurant

 This is a Node.js and Express website that accepts and lists restaurant reservations.
-Improve it with the lynda.com course, "Node.js: Testing and Code Quality" by Jon Peck.

 The backend contains intentional mistakes, like weak validation on email addresses.
 Inconsistencies in coding style are also intentional.